Dragon-Wu/DepCov-WWW2023/README.md

 ### **Data Access**

-Firstly, because this dataset involved vulnerable groups (COVID-19 patients, depression users), we will not directly release dataset.
+Firstly, because this dataset relates to individuals' disease and mental health (COVID-19 and depression), we will not directly release dataset.
 This dataset will be shared upon reasonable request.
-All applicants must provide a detailed proposal and ethics approval, and sign a formal user agreement.
+All applicants must provide a detailed proposal and ethics approval, and sign a formal user agreement.s

 Secondly, following Twitter's automation rules and data security policy, we can not directly provide the original tweets to dataset consumer.
 Therefore, we will provide the structured data file with Tweet IDs.
 Based on the Tweet IDs provided by us, the dataset consumers could easily download the original tweets freely via official Twitter API by themselves.
 We upload the script (download_tweets.py) of downloading the tweets via API.